Caravan parks and campsites will reopen on June 26 in Northern Ireland.

-Obviously if repairs are needed then caravans may be visited briefly by their owners (following the Coronavirus rules) to assess requirements or conduct those repairs.
+Obviously in the meantime if repairs are needed then caravans may be visited briefly by their owners (following the Coronavirus rules) to assess requirements or conduct those repairs.

 (1) Social Distancing

-Everyone must keep more than two metres from people in the other caravans.
+Everyone must keep more than two metres (any shorter distances the government announces is not there to protect YOU, it is to stimulate the economy) from people in the other caravans.
 A good rule would be to do what you would expect others to do.
 That clearly also covers whether you remain in the caravan only with those you currently live with at home.
 It would be absurd to break the rules because you are here.
-It also introduces challenges particularly with young children.
+(Any other advice you are given is likely to be a politically expedient one) It also introduces challenges particularly with young children.

 Cough into your arm or a a tissue (and put it in a special bin).

 If in any doubt, wash your hands thoroughly, and do it again.
 And wipe all door handles and surfaces touched by others. (includes your car).

 (4) Food waste, hygiene products.

 Until further notice all food waste must be placed in a plastic bag and taken off-site for disposal.
 This includes female hygiene products, nappies, and all carry-out meal containers.

 It would make sense, even under normal circumstances, that when you arrive or leave that you wipe all surfaces in the caravan to protect others - your friends, family and others who might be using the caravan next.

 As from the start of April there are new legal requirements from Causeway Coast and Glens regarding waste presented at their waste recycling centres ( although due to the virus they are not yet fully implemented).